offline-trust/security-blanket/docs/docs/full-backup-guide.md

 ## Steps
 > We recommend reading the [getting started guide](./getting-started.md) first.

 1. Create your [digital map](./digital-map-template.md) as described in the [getting started guide](./getting-started.md).
-Double check that you can access all of your accounts from your `TLA`s, otherwise this will only be a partial backup in the case of a remote restore scenario.
+Double check that you can access all of your accounts from your `TLAs`, otherwise this will only be a partial backup in the case of a remote restore scenario.

-2. Carefully review the `TLA`s and ensure each of them have a [remote restore](./glossary.md) method that does not rely on any access to a `device` card.
-Typically, most `TLA`s have a recovery method that uses "backup codes" for this purpose.
+2. Carefully review the `TLAs` and ensure each of them have a [remote restore](./glossary.md) method that does not rely on any access to a `device` card.
+Typically, most `TLAs` have a recovery method that uses "backup codes" for this purpose.

 3. If any `tools` are needed to access a `TLA`, ensure the `tool` can be accessed via a remote restore method, or provide a recovery method for the `TLA` that does not depend on the Tool.
 Again, enabling "backup codes" can suffice.